glindsell/fabric_events/block-listener/README.md

 # What is block-listener
-block-listener.go connects to a peer in order to receive block and chaincode events (if there are chaincode events being sent).
+block-listener.go connects to a peer in order to receive block, chaincode events, events from a specified channel and invalid events (if there are such events being sent), in any combination the user requests.

 # Usage
 ```sh